vinnieOrdobas/Code-Institute-MS3-team-tracker/README.md

 # Team Tracker

-A cloud-based database desgined to serve as an aid for LMS systems, to keep track of team's information, access and profiles.
+A cloud-based database designed to serve as an aid for LMS systems, to keep track of team's information, access and profiles.

 ## Table of Contents